SD › Best Time to Visit Switzerland

-Montreux Jazz Festival – For two weeks over the first half of July, Montreux hosts the biggest jazz festival in all of Europe.
+- Montreux Jazz Festival – For two weeks over the first half of July, Montreux hosts the biggest jazz festival in all of Europe.
 It features both up-and-coming musicians and world-famous jazz and blues artists, with many free performances.

 Switzerland in August

-Swiss National Day – August 1 is Swiss National Day, a public holiday, which means many businesses will be closed but there will be parades, fireworks, barbecues, bonfires and more.
+- Swiss National Day – August 1 is Swiss National Day, a public holiday, which means many businesses will be closed but there will be parades, fireworks, barbecues, bonfires, and more.
 Children parade through the streets with paper lanterns and you’ll see people lighting candles in their windows.
 The biggest celebrations will be on Lake Lucerne at Ruetli Meadows.

 Switzerland in September

-VINEA Wine Fest – The VINEA Wine Fest, hosted in the canton Valais, Switzerland’s largest wine growing region, is the biggest wine fair of the year, offering the chance to sample many different types of Swiss wine on September 6-7 in 2019.
+- VINEA Le Salon Wine Fest – VINEA Le Salon, hosted in the canton Valais, Switzerland’s largest wine-growing region, is the biggest wine fair of the year, offering the chance to sample many different types of Swiss wine.

 Switzerland in October

 - Desalpe – In Canton Fribourg the Alpine Descent known as Desalpe takes place, usually in early October, although it sometimes occurs in late September.
 It celebrates the coming home of the cows from the Alpine pastures and is the best known of all traditional mountain festivities.
 There will be lots of bell clanging, music, flag throwers, and cheese for sale.